ummeegge/RPZ-Blocklists/README.md

 - Failed or unreachable sources are logged automatically.
 - The script warns if a GitHub HTML URL is detected (use RAW URLs!).

+## Data Privacy

+This project complies with GDPR and does not process personal data.
+All blocklists are publicly available and used for security purposes.

 ## How to Contribute

 Add new blocklist sources to tools/urllist.txt and map them in tools/list-mappings.csv.